PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Create click handler

 Let's say that we want it so that when the user clicks on the `<svg>` element, it creates a new run.
+Add the following to the bottom of `app.js`:

 ```javascript
 d3.select('svg').on('click', function(){